icebert04/icebert04.github.io/_posts/2018-2-12-why-jollibee-saved-my-life.md

 I have been to failed relationships in the past.
 Girls whom I thought would be the one who I would marry someday.
 I really don't know the reason for my past breakups but I have to believe that it all comes down to getting "**The Sign**" in order to know if the person is the one.

 Many of my hypothesis failed because of the wrong 1st impression first date.
 I tried proposing to a girl by giving a Yellow Lababrador as my proposal ring.
 Did it work?
-We had a good run but that's about it.
+We had a good run yeah but that's as far as it goes.
-How about bringing my date to overcrowded theme park in Santa Rosa?
+How about bringing my date to an overcrowded theme park in Santa Rosa?
 Did that work?
-Nah, we only relish on Echanted Kingdom night fireworks but it never push through on our relationships.
+Nah, we only relished on Echanted Kingdom's night fireworks but we were better off as friends.
 My last failed one was a sporty one.
-Playing billiards one our first date will make people think that it's a pretty good idea but it ended up us two fooling and playing around with each other.
+Playing billiards on our first date will make people think that it's a pretty good idea but it ended up us two fooling and playing around with each other.
+It was tough and devasting for me.
 Neither one of those dates that I had went the extra mile.

-For me, I need to get "The Sign" and I should get a very good 1st impression on that first date to make it work.
+For me, I need to get "**The Sign**" and I should get a very good 1st impression on that first date to make it work.
 I was starting to be afraid that I will have nobody in my life.
-Some guys like that, to have the "Flavors of Month" availble whenever they need it.
+Some guys like that, to have the "Flavor of Month" available whenever they need it.
 But not me.
-I want to setlle down, get married to the love of my life and live happy forever after.... just like in Walt Disney Movies!
+I want to setlle down, get married to the love of my life and live happy forever after.... just like in **Walt Disney Movies**!

 Until the time came when I met this girl who lives in my same province in Balayan Batangas.
 It was never really love at first sight but I was very interested in her.
 Who she is, her likes & dislikes, her passion and everything else.
 So I had to ask her out on a date.... again.
 But mother nature is not in my favor... geography wise.
 Balayan (during those times) is to secluded from places to have a romantic dates.
 Tagaytay is too far while the beaches is to isolated at night.